Edinburgh College of Art PhD Scholarship

 Our Schools offer a rich and vibrant postgraduate research community with a broad range of academic research interests.
-ECA is proud of its world-leading interdisciplinary research, which stretches across and beyond the disciplines of its five Schools covering Architecture and Landscape Architecture, Art, Design, History of Art, and Music.
-Interdisciplinarity is essential to cutting edge academic innovation and development, and to addressing complex problems and research questions.
+ECA is proud of its world-leading research, which stretches across and beyond the disciplines of its five Schools covering Architecture and Landscape Architecture, Art, Design, History of Art, and Music.

-Applications are invited for research projects that take advantage of ECA's interdisciplinary nature, drawing on the leading research expertise across the ECA Schools.
-The interdisciplinarity of the research project should be clearly indicated in the project description.
-ECA will aim to provide a supervisory team which will consist of at least two supervisors from different Schools which may be within or beyond ECA.
+Applications are invited for research projects that take advantage of the leading research expertise across the ECA Schools.
+ECA will aim to provide a supervisory team which will consist of at least two supervisors.
 Applicants may indicate potential supervisors in their application.
-Applications will be considered in relation to the level of interdisciplinarity of the research proposal and the potential for interdisciplinary supervision.

-Scholarship award holders are expected to be energetic members of our postgraduate community, and will have opportunities to present their work to the wider student and staff body during the period covered by their award.
+Scholarship award holders are expected to be energetic members of our postgraduate community, and engage with opportunities to present their work to the wider student and staff body during the period covered by their award.
 We offer our postgraduates a range of training and development opportunities appropriate to their programme of study.

-Please contact the ECA Postgraduate Office – firstname.lastname@example.org – if you have any questions about the application process.
+Please contact the ECA Postgraduate Research Team if you have any questions about the application process.